 Cooper & Oxley argued that the adjudicator failed to have any, or any proper, regard to specific set offs raised in the payment schedule and adjudication response submissions in respect of:

-The court held that there had been no jurisdictional error in relation to Cooper & Oxley’s set offs for defect rectification.
-A misunderstanding, if any, of the relationship between the reasons for set offs given by Cooper & Oxley in the payment schedule and the detail contained in its adjudication response would not amount to a jurisdictional error[19] and it was evident from the references to submissions and supporting documents included in the adjudicator’s reasons that he had considered and interrogated the documents provided by Cooper & Oxley.[20]
-The court was not willing to infer that the regard given to those documents was insufficient simply because the adjudicator had rejected the claims.
+The court held that there had been no jurisdictional error in relation to Cooper & Oxley’s set offs for defect rectification; relying on Martinus Rail Pty Ltd v Qube RE Services (No 2) Pty Ltd,[19] Lemonis J stated that any misunderstanding as to the relationship between the reasons for set offs given by Cooper & Oxley in the payment schedule and the detail contained in its adjudication response would not amount to a jurisdictional error and it was evident from the references to submissions and supporting documents included in the adjudicator’s reasons that he had considered and interrogated the documents provided,[20] so the court was not willing to infer that the regard given to those documents was insufficient simply because the adjudicator had rejected the claims.

-However, the Court held that there had been jurisdictional errors made in respect of Cooper & Oxley’s attempts to set off backcharges and debts due.
-In this regard, the Court held that:
+However, the Court found that there had been jurisdictional errors made in respect of Cooper & Oxley’s attempts to set off backcharges and debts due.

-It was not immediately clear on the face of the spreadsheet included in the payment schedule that Cooper & Oxley intended to set off the backcharges identified.[21]
-However, in the context of Cooper & Oxley’s adjudication response submissions and supporting statutory declaration, the Court was satisfied that Cooper & Oxley had maintained its claim to set off the backcharges.
-The absence of the backcharges in the adjudicator’s summary table in the determination, and the absence of any other findings in respect of the backcharges claimed, conveyed that the adjudicator did not appreciate it was necessary to consider them, and the Court found that he did not do so.
-Correspondingly, the Court held that there had been a jurisdictional error because the adjudicator failed to consider a material matter raised by Cooper & Oxley in response to the progress claim.
+Lemonis J held that it was not immediately clear on the face of the spreadsheet included in the payment schedule that Cooper & Oxley intended to set off the backcharges identified[21] but, having reviewed Cooper & Oxley’s adjudication response submissions and supporting statutory declaration himself, he was satisfied that the spreadsheet did identify that Cooper & Oxley intended to set off the backcharges, and that Cooper & Oxley had maintained that claim during the adjudication proceedings.[22]
+Despite stating (twice) that it was “understandable” that the adjudicator had not appreciated Cooper & Oxley’s claim for a set off in respect of the back charges,[23] Lemonis J held that the absence of the backcharges in the adjudicator’s summary table and the absence of any specific findings relating to the backcharges conveyed that the adjudicator had failed to consider a material matter raised by Cooper & Oxley,[24] and that this failure amounted to a jurisdictional error.[25]

-However, as the first reported decision on a JR application pursuant to the SOPA, Cooper & Oxley v Koitka is important.
-It reinforces a number of principles which have previously been widely applied in both Western Australia, in respect of the Construction Contracts (Former Provisions) Act 2004, and in the east, in respect of the various states’ SOPA equivalent legislation, namely;
+As the first reported decision on a JR application pursuant to the SOPA, Cooper & Oxley v Koitka is important.
+The decision sets out and approves a number of principles which have previously been widely applied in both Western Australia, in respect of the Construction Contracts (Former Provisions) Act 2004, and in the east, in respect of the various states’ SOPA equivalent legislation, namely;

-The decision in Cooper & Oxley v Koitka also stands to remind parties of the need for clarity in payment claims, payment schedules, and adjudication submissions.
+One thing is certain though - Cooper & Oxley v Koitka stands as a firm reminder to parties of the need for clarity in payment claims, schedules, and adjudication submissions.
 Lemonis J’s final observation demonstrates that this is a matter the Court is keen for construction industry participants and their legal representatives to address:

 “The [SOPA] envisages that the procedures relating to progress claims are carried out expeditiously, efficiently and fairly, recognising that a progress claim is an interim claim.
 To achieve these objectives, the parties to a progress claim need to make sure their position in respect of the claim is clearly expressed.
 Doing so significantly reduces the need for, and scope of, proceedings such as these, and the legal costs associated with them.
 It is also important to bear in mind that clarity is usually achieved by the use of plain language.”